 It might sound very basic, but remember that the name you chose after starting a photography blog will stick with you for a very long time.
 Once you have yourself established as a brand, there is no easy change without losing a bulk of your audience.
 Therefore you should take your time and evaluate different names and don’t take the first one that comes to your mind just because it sounds cool at first.

 Typical names for your photography blog would include your first and last name sometimes followed by “photo”.
 If you have a name that can be easily remembered and hasn’t a too extraordinary spelling that would be my recommendation.
 It might not sound fancy, but you can’t-do anything wrong at all also.

 Choosing a too specific name like “best Street Photographer in Town XX” could make things difficult if you relocate or chose to pursue a different direction in photography.
 Keep these possibilities in mind and don’t narrow yourself down in your future opportunities simply through an ill-minded name.

-So far everything was far away from the “hard work” of starting a photography blog, but now we have to dig through the potential web hosts.
+So far everything was far away from the “hard work” on how to start a photography blog, but now we have to dig through the potential web hosts.
 Luckily hosting a website became very affordable in the last years and the most known providers also offer a great service for little money.
 For a standard photography blog, I’d recommend to stick to one of the well-known providers and not to experiment with exotic hosts.

-This smart alligator offers the most value for a very reasonable starting price at ~5.50$/month including a cooperation with Google Adwords to promote your website.
+This smart alligator offers the most value for a very reasonable starting price at $5.95/month including a cooperation with Google Adwords to promote your website.